cbwuyanzu/cfg/README.md

 # cfg
-loading configuration from a file
+loading settings from a configuration file

-example ./main config.ini field1
+example ./main config.ini field1 field2

-this program will load field1 from the file config.ini
+this program will load field1 field2 from the file config.ini